-(Not really, but start looking at it that way)
+Your memory cards can only hold 48 photos (not really, but start looking at it that way).

-If a 24MP RAW file is roughly 50MB (camera dependent), you can fit over 10,200 photos on a 512GB SD card that costs you less than $200.
+If a 24MP RAW file is roughly 50MB (camera dependent), you can fit over 10,200 photos on a 512GB SD card that costs you less than $100.
 And you can reuse it!
-Getting the same, one-shot capability of film would cost you close to $2,000.
+Getting the same one-shot capability on film would cost you close to $2,000.

 In that same example, would you rather carry one tiny SD card or 280 rolls of 36-exposure film in your bag?

 Waiting for film to be developed was part of the fun.

 It was the anticipation, wondering, “I hope I nailed that tough exposure.
 Did that filter do its job?
 Was this the right film for the scene?”
 It was like a child’s anticipation of Christmas every time I’d drop off a roll of film.

 Now Christmas is gone, and whenever someone wants to give me gifts, they come unwrapped.
 I appreciate the gifts, but the excitement is gone.
 (That’s still part of the analogy, Christmas is still here.)

 There’s an expression that accurately portrays how unlimited storage has changed how we, to one degree or another, click the shutter – “spray and pray.”
 Why take the time to fine-tune everything when you can keep adjusting while holding down the shutter?

 There’s another saying, “if you don’t use it, you lose it.”
 I don’t know where that came from and don’t want to know.
 But it applies here.

 If you don’t consciously think about the rules of composition – or even consciously think about breaking them – you’ll eventually ignore them altogether.